PixelRidge-Softworks/Ru-b2-SQL-Backups/README.md

 If you need to change the configuration settings, simply delete the `config.json` file and run the program again to be prompted for new configuration details.

-To delete old backups, the program will check for backups that are older than 48 hours and delete them.
-To modify this time window, edit the `max_age_hours` variable in the `delete_old_backups` method of the `MysqlDatabaseBackup` class.
+To delete old backups, the program will check for backups that are older than `local_retention_days` days (default 30) and delete them.
+To modify this time window, edit the `max_age_days` variable in the `delete_old_backups` method of the `MysqlDatabaseBackup` class.

 ## Compatibility

 This program is compatible with Debian and RHEL based systems, but could be made to work with any systems compatible with Ruby, Python3, and Bash.

 ## Backblaze B2

 Optionally, this program can update (and maintain) your Backblaze B2 bucket.
-It does this by removing the previous backup from the B2 bucket when it uploads a new one.
+It does this by removing the previous backups from the B2 bucket on a configurable timer